Ucnt/bro-json-to-tsv/README.md

 ## Notes

 * Be careful with module/make_header.py.
 The header format is finicky, e.g. most items are separated by tabs, not spaces.
 Modifying it (e.g. converting the tabs to 4 spaces) will break TSV readers/parsers.
+* All initial and resultingfiles will be maintained.
+It is up to you to manage the file deletion on  your  own.